MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/wildcard-characters.md

 |`[]`     |Matches any single character within the specified range or set that is specified between brackets.|[[ ] (Wildcard - Character(s) to Match) (Transact-SQL)](/sql/t-sql/language-elements/wildcard-character-s-to-match-transact-sql?view=sql-server-ver15)|
 |`[^]`     |Matches any single character that is not within the range or set specified between the square brackets.|[[^] (Wildcard - Character(s) Not to Match) (Transact-SQL)](/sql/t-sql/language-elements/wildcard-character-s-not-to-match-transact-sql?view=sql-server-ver15)|

+### Search for strings that contain wildcard characters

 You can use the wildcard pattern matching characters as literal characters.
 To use a wildcard character as a literal character, enclose the wildcard character in brackets.
 More information: [Using Wildcard Characters As Literals](/sql/t-sql/language-elements/like-transact-sql?view=sql-server-ver15#using-wildcard-characters-as-literals).

-## Avoid using trailing wild cards
+## Do not use trailing wild cards

+Using trailing wildcards is not supported.

 # [FetchXml](#tab/fetchxml)

 > [!IMPORTANT]
-> You should avoid using trailing wild cards in expressions using `begins-with`, `not-begin-with`, `ends-with` or `not-end-with`.
+> Do not use trailing wild cards in expressions using `begins-with`, `not-begin-with`, `ends-with` or `not-end-with`.
 The following table gives some examples of trailing wildcards:

 |Bad Examples  |
 |---------|